kepet19/tmuxa/README.md

 # tmuxa
-This is a tmux wrapper writting in bash and another one writting in rust.
+This is a tmux wrapper writing in bash and another one writing in Rust.
 The tmux wrapper is good for managed tmux session.

 # New tmuxa
-the new tmuxa is writting in rust and can be installed with:
+the new tmuxa is writing in rust and can be installed with:
 ```
 cargo install --git https://github.com/kepet19/tmuxa.git
 ```